Coulomb corrections in rare decays of neutral $B$ mesons with $\ell^+\ell^-$-pair in final state: Introduction

+Given the importance of the Coulomb effect, one may ask whether it has been taken into account in the rare decays of neutral $B$ mesons with an $\ell^+\ell^-$ pair.
+Despite the comprehensive treatment of QED corrections in Refs.~\cite{Beneke:2019slt} and \cite{Isidori:2020acz}, neither analysis incorporates the Coulomb interaction between the charged final-state leptons.
+The work of Ref.~\cite{Beneke:2019slt}, as discussed, concentrates on structure-dependent QED--QCD effects; its soft-radiation contribution (Eq.~(8.13)) reduces to the universal factor simulated by \textsc{photos}, so no lepton--lepton Coulomb interaction is present.
+The calculation of Ref.~\cite{Isidori:2020acz} has been shown to be numerically equivalent to \textsc{photos}~\cite{Isidori:2022bzw}, again omitting Coulomb interaction between the final-state particles.
+Thus, the Coulomb correction is still missing from the literature on neutral $B$-meson decays.

-The aim of this paper is to account for the Coulomb interaction between charged leptons in the final state in decays of neutral $B$ mesons.
-In Section \ref{sec2}, several approaches for calculating Coulomb corrections are compared: the non-relativistic Gamow-Sommerfeld-Sakharov (GSS) method, the relativistic Crater-Alstine-Sazdjian (CAS) formalism based on exact two-particle relativistic equations, and the approach based on loop calculations in QED.
+In this paper we fill this gap by systematically accounting for the Coulomb interaction between charged leptons in the final state of neutral $B$-meson decays.
+In Section \ref{sec2}, several approaches for calculating Coulomb corrections are compared: the non-relativistic Gamow-Sommerfeld-Sakharov (GSS) method, the relativistic Crater-Alstine-Sazdjian (CAS) formalism based on exact two-particle relativistic equations, and the approach based on QED loop calculations.
+The relation between the Coulomb correction and soft-photon radiation is also addressed.
 In Section \ref{sec3}, the Coulomb correction is applied for the analysis of ultra-rare leptonic decays $B^0_{d,s}\to \ell^+\ell^-$; in Section \ref{sec4}, for the analysis of rare semileptonic decays $B_{d,s}^0\to h^0\ell^+\ell^-$ with a pseudoscalar meson $h^0$; in Section \ref{sec5}, for the analysis of rare semileptonic decays $B_{d,s}^0\to V^0\ell^+\ell^-$ with a vector meson $V^0$; and in Section \ref{sec6}, for the analysis of rare radiative semileptonic decays $B_{d,s}^0\to \gamma\ell^+\ell^-$.